-One important aspect of treatment is the prevention of dehydration.
-The loss of fluids and electrolytes caused by travellers’ diarrhea can have serious repercussions on health.
-Therefore, it is important to drink plenty of water to prevent the problem.
+Preventing dehydration is one of the important aspects of treatment.
+The loss of fluids and electrolytes caused by travellers’ diarrhea can have serious health implications.
+Therefore, it is important to drink plenty of water to prevent this problem.

 When travellers’ diarrhea occurs, some people turn to probiotics.
 Indeed, some data suggests that they help maintain intestinal health, and to prevent or relieve diarrhea in this context.
 Discuss this issue with your pharmacist to obtain additional information.

 When should you see a doctor?

 It is advisable to seek a doctor’s advice if the above-mentioned symptoms last for more than 10 days or in the following situations:

 - high fever (³40°C)